istarter/React-TypeScript-JS-notes/README.md

 11. what methodologies you have used?
 12. can I pass the function in the state declaration
 13. anonymous function?
-14. strutered langague vs OOP
+14. strutered langague vs OOP.
+15. Why use key in react: Key is used to identify react each component.
-15. Difference between private,static, protected and public?
+16. Difference between private,static, protected and public?
-16. what is lazy loading?
+17. what is lazy loading?
-17. ***Undefined vs null***: undefined is a variable that refers to something that doesn't exist, and the variable isn't defined to be anything. null is a variable that is defined but is missing a value. example undefiend let a; console.log(a). null: let b = null console.log(b)
+18. ***Undefined vs null***: undefined is a variable that refers to something that doesn't exist, and the variable isn't defined to be anything. null is a variable that is defined but is missing a value. example undefiend let a; console.log(a). null: let b = null console.log(b)
 19. **absolute vs relative url**: An absolute URL contains all the information necessary to locate a resource.
 A relative URL locates a resource using an absolute URL as a starting point.
 In effect, the "complete URL" of the target is specified by concatenating the absolute and relative URLs.
 20. **why and advantage of typescript lanaguage?**: TypeScript is a superset of typed JavaScript (optional) that can help build and manage large-scale JavaScript projects.
 It can be considered JavaScript with additional features like strong static typing, compilation, and object-oriented programming.
 TypeScript, as you may have guessed from the name, is a superset of JavaScript that introduces optional types (amongst other features) to JavaScript’s functionality, providing improved reliability by lowering the chance of bugs.
 Even better: Angular 2 itself is actually written in TypeScript.
 21. **Difference between responsive design and adoptive design?**: A responsive design can change its layout and appearance based on the screen size of the device it’s accessed on, from a large desktop computer to a small mobile phone.